andrewjk/midtext/README.md

 - Task items are like GFM, but with an indeterminate state.

+- Comments start with `//` and continue to the end of the line.

 - Plus asides (`@`), details (`?`) and divs (`:::`)

 ### Inline structure